annietphan/practice-weather-app/README.md

 This quick WeatherFinder app is built on React and fetches real-time weather information from openweathermap's Public API.

 ## Features
-* Search a locationa anywhere in the world
+* Search a location anywhere in the world
 * Displays the temperature and weather conditions
 * Single page app